SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

+\textbf{Data efficiency}\quad In this setting, a bimanual manipulator robot is equipped with six skills in an environment containing three objects.
+Notably, this environment contains multiple dead ends, hindering data collection.
+This design is intended to test the data efficiency of \sys{} over multiple learning iterations.
+Figure~\ref{fig:dorfl_sequence} depicts an example sequence of predicate truth value changes induced by a skill sequence.
+As shown in Figure~\ref{fig:dorlf_result}, \sys{} improves in performance as it collects additional data and invents new predicates, surpassing all baselines within five iterations.

+\textbf{Discussion}\quad \sys{} performs competitively with the Expert Operators while requiring only a handful of exploratory interactions, and generalizes well, suggesting that the invented predicates and learned model capture meaningful abstractions rather than overfitting.
+The gap between \sys{} and ViLa demonstrates the benefit of an explicit symbolic model over naive FM prompting; the gap against Random Exploration and No Heuristic shows the importance of guided data collection; and the gap against FM Invent shows that our predicate invention algorithm, not the FM alone, enables efficient model learning.
+Together, these results indicate that \sys{} achieves a favorable combination of data efficiency and model correctness.
+Further analysis is in App.~\ref{appendix:case_study}.

+Qualitatively, we observe that predicate invention is primarily driven by preconditions (Eq.~\ref{eq:precond-invention}), because any individual skill effect is typically necessary to represent only when another skill's precondition depends on it.
+Effect-driven predicate invention (Eq.~\ref{eq:effect-invention}) is the necessary secondary mechanism for terminal skills without downstream dependents; without it, tasks like spreading peanut butter (upon which, in our setting, no other skill depends) could not be modeled.

-\paragraph{Discussion.} Our results demonstrate that \sys{} is effective in real robot settings: our method generalizes skill representations learned in restricted domains to richer environments and progressively improves in more challenging scenarios with irreversible actions and interdependent skills.
-By outperforming both expert-defined operators and baseline methods, \sys{} highlights the importance of predicate invention and iterative learning for scaling symbolic representations to embodied tasks.
+These results show that \sys{} is effective on real robots: planning models learned in restricted domains generalize to larger problems, and can be progressively improved even in settings with irreversible actions.
+By outperforming all non-privileged baselines, and performing competitively against oracle baselines, \sys{} demonstrates the importance of predicate invention and active learning in enabling symbolic representations to scale to embodied tasks.

+\paragraph{Limitations} A limitation of this work is that we cannot directly control the outputs of foundation models, so finding specific predicates and handling real-world noise are currently addressed only empirically.
+Further, our current framework assumes deterministic dynamics, leaving extension to probabilistic settings as promising future work~\cite{Konidaris2018FromST}.
+Similarly, although we currently assume known object types, this assumption could be relaxed by incorporating existing work~\cite{james2022autonomous}.

+\paragraph{Conclusion} We formalize conditions for generative predicate invention that enable learning sound and complete planning models, and propose \sys{}, the first approach that uses off-the-shelf FMs to invent symbolic representations with theoretical guarantees.
+Empirical results in simulation and on real robots show that \sys~enables efficient long-horizon planning without hand-engineered abstractions, offering a promising path towards scalable symbolic model learning.